 Do not abruptly discontinue oxycodone and aspirin tablets in patients who may be physically dependent on opioids.
 Rapid discontinuation of opioid analgesics in patients who are physically dependent on opioids has resulted in serious withdrawal symptoms, uncontrolled pain, and suicide.
 Rapid discontinuation has also been associated with attempts to find other sources of opioid analgesics, which may be confused with drug-seeking for abuse.
 Patients may also attempt to treat their pain or withdrawal symptoms with illicit opioids, such as heroin, and other substances.

-When a decision has been made to decrease the dose or discontinue therapy in an opioid-dependent patient taking oxycodone and aspirin tablets, there are a variety of factors that should be considered, including the dose of oxycodone and aspirin tablets the patient has been taking, the duration of treatment, the type of pain being treated, and the physical and psychological attributes of the patient.
+When a decision has been made to decrease the dose or discontinue therapy in an opioid-dependent patient taking oxycodone and aspirin tablets, there are a variety of factors that should be considered, including the total daily dose of opioid (including oxycodone and aspirin tablets) the patient has been taking, the duration of treatment, the type of pain being treated, and the physical and psychological attributes of the patient.
 It is important to ensure ongoing care of the patient and to agree on an appropriate tapering schedule and follow-up plan so that patient and provider goals and expectations are clear and realistic.
 When opioid analgesics are being discontinued due to a suspected substance use disorder, evaluate and treat the patient, or refer for evaluation and treatment of the substance use disorder.
 Treatment should include evidence-based approaches, such as medication assisted treatment of opioid use disorder.
 Complex patients with comorbid pain and substance use disorders may benefit from referral to a specialist.

 There are no standard opioid tapering schedules that are suitable for all patients.
 Good clinical practice dictates a patient-specific plan to taper the dose of the opioid gradually.
 For patients on oxycodone and aspirin tablets who are physically opioid-dependent, initiate the taper by a small enough increment (e.g., no greater than 10% to 25% of the total daily dose) to avoid withdrawal symptoms, and proceed with dose lowering at an interval of every 2 to 4 weeks.
 Patients who have been taking opioids for briefer periods of time may tolerate a more rapid taper.

 It may be necessary to provide the patient with lower dosage strengths to accomplish a successful taper.
 Reassess the patient frequently to manage pain and withdrawal symptoms, should they emerge.
 Common withdrawal symptoms include restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
 Other signs and symptoms also may develop, including irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.
 If withdrawal symptoms arise, it may be necessary to pause the taper for a period of time or raise the dose of the opioid analgesic to the previous dose, and then proceed with a slower taper.
-In addition, monitor patients for any changes in mood, emergence of suicidal thoughts, or use of other substances.
+In addition, evaluate patients for any changes in mood, emergence of suicidal thoughts, or use of other substances.

 Oxycodone and aspirin tablets contain oxycodone, a Schedule II controlled substance.

-Prescription drug abuse is the intentional non-therapeutic use of a prescription drug, even once, for its rewarding psychological or physiological effects.
+Abuse is the intentional, non-therapeutic use of a drug, even once, for its desirable psychological or physiological effects.

-Drug addiction is a cluster of behavioral, cognitive, and physiological phenomena that develop after repeated substance use and includes: a strong desire to take the drug, difficulties in controlling its use, persisting in its use despite harmful consequences, a higher priority given to drug use than to other activities and obligations, increased tolerance, and sometimes a physical withdrawal.
+Drug addiction is a cluster of behavioral, cognitive, and physiological phenomena that may include a strong desire to take the drug, difficulties in controlling drug use (e.g., continuing drug use despite harmful consequences, giving a higher priority to drug use than other activities and obligations), and possible tolerance or physical dependence.

 “Drug-seeking” behavior is very common in persons with substance use disorders.
-Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing, or referral, repeated “loss” of prescriptions, tampering with prescriptions, and reluctance to provide prior medical records or contact information for other treating health care provider(s).
-“Doctor shopping” (visiting multiple prescribers to obtain additional prescriptions) is common among drug abusers and people suffering from untreated addiction.
-Preoccupation with achieving adequate pain relief can be appropriate behavior in a patient with poor pain control.
+Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing, or referral, repeated “loss” of prescriptions, tampering with prescriptions, and reluctance to provide prior medical records or contact information for other treating healthcare provider(s).
+“Doctor shopping” (visiting multiple prescribers to obtain additional prescriptions) is common among people who abuse drugs and people with substance use disorder.
+Preoccupation with achieving adequate pain relief can be appropriate behavior in a patient with inadequate pain control.

-Oxycodone and aspirin tablets like other opioids, can be diverted for non-medical use into illicit channels of distribution.
+Oxycodone and aspirin tablets, like other opioids, can be diverted for nonmedical use into illicit channels of distribution.
 Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests, as required by state and federal law, is strongly advised.

-Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.
+Proper assessment of the patient, proper prescribing practices, periodic reevaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.

 Risks Specific to Abuse of Oxycodone and Aspirin Tablets